 “We fled to an outpost called Grifter’s Ridge,” Nyanti explains as she leads us deeper into the woods.
 “The magic is weak and faint compared to what we had in the City.”
 She mutters, “By flower and fae, grant us a way.”
 She follows it with a quick inhale and slow exhale, breathing out a weave of glowing runes.
 They twine around each other, fading into a drift of eye-catching sparkles.

 The thick shrubbery parts in front of us, revealing a wide dirt road overshadowed by trees.
-As we step onto it, the vegetation closes in a dozen yards behind us, hiding any trace of our physical presence.
+As we forge ahead, the vegetation closes in a dozen yards behind us, hiding any trace of our physical presence.

 “Impressive,” Lucky says.
 “You are no hedge witch, that much is obvious.”

 Nyanti clicks her tongue and hisses, as if to say Child, please.
 “I have completed every trial in Elsinore’s Fables.”

 “I take it that’s good?”
 I whisper to Gyrax.

 He answers with a nod.
 “If hedge witches are the equivalent of small-town wrestling, Nyanti is as good as a UFC newcomer.
 Nothing name brand, but nothing to laugh at.”